 |Arthur E. Murphy||9|

-Now let’s look at how often these men (and they are all men) are mentioned in the twelve journals over the 138 years under discussion.
+Now I look at how often some of these men (and they are all men) are mentioned in the twelve journals over the 138 years under discussion.
+(I’m leaving out the ones whose names are so common that there’s not much to learn from seeing the frequency of that name appear; in later years it would usually mean someone else.)
 Note that I’m counting tokens here, so sometimes a name appears tens (or even hundreds) of times in an article.
-Also note that since there are more journals, and longer journals, in recent years, you’d expect graphs like these to trend upwards.
+Also note that since there are more journals, and longer journals, in recent years, graphs like these tend to trend upwards.
 (Later I’ll measure word usage as a proportion of all words in a year to account for this, but for now the raw numbers are more informative.)

 The point is not that most people don’t believe in idealism any more.
 Views go in and out of fashion.
 But two things about the distribution really surprise me.

-One is that some of these figures aren’t even remembered as objects of scorn and derision any more.
+One is that some of these figures aren’t even remembered as objects of scorn and derision an more.
 Maybe some people talk about Bosanquet as an example of how things were done in the Bad Old Days.
-But figures like Muirhead, and Wildon Carr, aren’t even criticised.
+But figures like Muirhead and Wildon Carr aren’t even criticized.

 The other is that the interest in idealism hasn’t just dropped, as the interest in positivism and pragmatism has, but that it’s gone so close to zero.
-Most other philosophies that had this many adherents in the past would have still some people keeping the spirit alive, and complaining about the wickedness of the modern world.
+Most other philosophies that had this many adherents in the past would still have some people keeping the spirit alive, and who would be complaining about the wickedness of the modern world.
 But I don’t really see that in contemporary philosophy.
 Where is the Shadworth Hodgson Appreciation Consortium?

-We can see how far things have fallen by looking at how few articles on Idealism there have been in recent years.
-(You could do this for yourself by sorting the table of articles by year, but I’ll list them here for completion.)
+It’s easy to see how far things have fallen by looking at how few articles on idealism there have been in recent years.
+(This could be done by sorting the table of articles by year, but I’ll list them here for completion.)

-The (Reinhardt 2013) article (which I beleieve has not been cited before this), is not really Idealism - it’s a paradigm of Ordinary Language Philosophy.
-The next three articles are ones the model is not very confident in, and reading them over does not convince me the model was onto something.
-The latest article that to me seems really about Idealism is the Kekes contribution to a symposium on Rescher.
-After that there are nearly 20 years of virtually nothing about a topic that was once the center of all philosophical work.
+The Reinhardt (2013) article is not really idealism - it’s a paradigm of ordinary language philosophy.
+The next three articles are ones the model is not very confident in, and reading them over does not convince me the model was picking up a resurgence of idealism.
+The latest article that to me seems really about idealism is the Kekes contribution to a symposium on Rescher.
+After that, there are nearly twenty years of virtually nothing about a topic that was once the center of all philosophical work.